grafana/rollout-operator/README.md

 The operator can also optionally coordinate scaling up and down of `StatefulSets` that are part of the same `rollout-group` based on the `grafana.com/rollout-downscale-leader` annotation.
 When using this feature, the `grafana.com/min-time-between-zones-downscale` label must also be set on each `StatefulSet`.

 This can be useful for automating the tedious scaling of stateful services like Mimir ingesters.
 Making use of this feature requires adding a few annotations and labels to configure how it works.

+Additionally you can configure the operator to consider only the ready replicas of the leader `StatefulSet` when scaling up the follower `StatefulSets`.
+This is controlled by the `grafana.com/rollout-leader-ready` annotation.

+- If the annotation `grafana.com/rollout-leader-ready` is set to `true` on a follower StatefulSet, the operator will scale the follower based on the number of ready replicas in the leader StatefulSet, rather than the desired replicas.
+- This feature ensures that a follower does not scale up beyond the number of ready replicas in the leader, preventing premature scaling in situations where the leader is not fully stable.

-Examples for a multi-AZ ingester group are given below.
+Example usage for a multi-AZ ingester group:

 - For `ingester-zone-a`, add the following:
   - Labels: